-When a student has received a potential field placement assignment from a field education staff, she/he is responsible for contacting the site within two business days to set up an interview, unless directed otherwise.
-(Some organizations require additional application processes and/or written references prior to interviewing.)
-It is also strongly recommended that students review the phone message they have recorded on cell phones and answering machines and consider, if necessary and/or recommended by field education staff, revising it to accommodate professional communications.
+When a student has received a potential practicum placement assignment from a practicum education staff, she/he is responsible for contacting the site within two business days to set up an interview, unless directed otherwise.
+(Some organizations require additional application processes and/or written references before interviewing.)
+It is also strongly recommended that students review the phone messages they have recorded on cell phones and answering machines and consider, if necessary and/or recommended by practicum education staff, revising it to accommodate professional communications.
 If contact may occur through email, students are expected to utilize their WSU email address.
-If circumstances arise that for some rare reason it is necessary for a student to utilize a personal email address, the student should also review and, if necessary and/or recommended by field education staff, change the personal email addresses to accommodate professional communications.
+If circumstances arise that for some rare reason, it is necessary for a student to utilize a personal email address, the student should also review and, if necessary and/or recommended by practicum education staff, change the personal email addresses to accommodate professional communications.

 To prepare for a pre-placement interview, students should attempt to find out as much as possible about the potential organization.
-Most organizations have websites that often have valuable information about its mission and services.
-Students should be prepared to answer questions about why they want to be a social worker; why they wish to do their practicum at that particular site; what skills or experiences (personal strengths, coursework, employment or volunteer work) they will bring to the field; their learning goals, their long-term professional goals, and their availability to complete the placement.
-Many MSW students are also working professionals and will want to pay close attention to the balance of sharing previous skills/experience with demonstrating the readiness to be a student, a learner, during the field placement.
+Most organizations have websites that often have valuable information about their mission and services.
+Students should be prepared to answer questions about why they want to be a social worker; why they wish to do their practicum at that particular site; and what skills or experiences (personal strengths, coursework, employment, or volunteer work) they will bring to the practicum; their learning goals, their long-term professional goals, and their availability to complete the placement.
+Many MSW students are also working professionals and will want to pay close attention to the balance of sharing previous skills/experience with demonstrating the readiness to be a student, and a learner, during the practicum placement.

-Under no circumstances should a student discuss alternative field placement schedules that have not been previously discussed with field education staff prior to the interview (i.e. requesting evening/weekend/irregular hours if this has not been clearly agreed upon prior to the interview).
+Under no circumstances should a student discuss alternative practicum placement schedules that have not been previously discussed with practicum education staff before the interview (i.e. requesting evening/weekend/irregular hours if this has not been agreed upon before the interview).

-Since the student is also evaluating the organization as a possible field placement site, the student should come to the interview prepared to ask as well as answer questions.
+Since the student is also evaluating the organization as a possible practicum placement site, the student should come to the interview prepared to ask as well as answer questions.
 Asking thoughtful questions about services and policies will convey to the organization's representatives that the student is prepared and genuinely interested in the placement.
-Interviews may occur in person, video conferencing, or by phone.
-In any case, students should not offer unsolicited personal information or answer any personal questions that seem inappropriate.
-Field education staff provides students' résumés to the agency.
+Interviews may occur in person, via video conferencing, or by phone.
+In any case, students should plan to be available for the interview early, in professional attire, and be enthusiastic.
+Students should not offer unsolicited personal information or answer any personal questions that seem inappropriate.
+Practicum education staff provides students' résumés to the agency.
 However, if an interview is in person, students should take additional copies of their resumes to the interview.
-Students should also review the MSW Program Manual and Field Manual prior to their interview.
+Students should also review the MSW Program Manual and Practicum Manual before their interview.